Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Gladiator.md

 "languages": "any one language (usually Common)"
 "cr": "5"
 "traits":
-- "desc": "The gladiator has advantage on saving throws against being [[/5.
-Mechanics/Rules/Conditions.md#frightened|frightened]]."
+- "desc": "The gladiator has advantage on saving throws against being frightened."
   "name": "Brave"
 - "desc": "A melee weapon deals one extra die of its damage when the gladiator hits\
     \ with it (included in the attack)."